victorCurto/kubernetes/COMMANDS.md

 - [ ] NodePort
 - [ ] LoadBalancer

-Or
+> Note: Because we use minikube, we need to set an IP to access the app (enable us to access the app externally)
 ```
-//set an IP to the minikube to access the app - enable us to access the app externally !!!!
 $ minikube service <name_of_deployment>
 $ minikube service first-app
 ```